Part 1: Ministerial code of ethics

 5.7 Ministers must scrupulously avoid any danger of an actual or apparent conflict of interest between their ministerial position and their private financial interests.
 They should be guided by the general principle that they should either dispose of the interest giving rise to the conflict or take alternative steps to prevent it.
 In reaching their decision they should be guided by the advice given to them by the Permanent Secretary.
 The Permanent Secretary as Principal Accounting Officer has a personal responsibility for financial propriety and regularity across the Welsh Government’s business, and his or her advice must be given particular weight where such issues arise.
 Ministers’ decisions should not be influenced by the hope or expectation of future employment with a particular firm or organisation.

-5.8 Where exceptionally it is decided that a Minister can retain an interest, the minister and the Welsh Government must put processes in place to prohibit access to certain papers and ensure that the minister is not involved in certain decisions and discussions relating to that interest.
+5.8 Where exceptionally it is decided that a minister can retain an interest, the minister and the Welsh Government must put processes in place to prohibit access to certain papers and ensure that the minister is not involved in certain decisions and discussions relating to that interest.

 5.9 In some cases, it may not be possible to devise a mechanism to avoid a conflict of interest.
 In any such case the First Minister must be consulted for appropriate arrangements to be made and in such cases the First Minister’s decision is final.

-5.10 Ministers who are partners, whether in professional firms, for example solicitors, accountants, etc., or in other businesses, should normally, on taking up office, cease to practise or to play any part in the day-to-day management of the firm’s affairs.
+5.10 Ministers who are partners, whether in professional firms, for example solicitors, accountants etc, or in other businesses, should normally, on taking up office, cease to practise or to play any part in the day-to-day management of the firm’s affairs.
 Any exception to this must be agreed by the First Minister.

 5.11 Ministers must resign any directorships they hold when they take up office.
 This applies whether the directorship is in a public or private company and whether it carries remuneration or is honorary.
-The only exception to this rule is that directorships in private companies established in connection with private family estates or in a company formed for the management of flats of which the Minister is a tenant may be retained subject to the condition that if at any time the minister feels that conflict is likely to arise between this private interest and public duty, the minister should even in those cases resign the directorship.
+The only exception to this rule is that directorships in private companies established in connection with private family estates or in a company formed for the management of flats of which the minister is a tenant may be retained subject to the condition that if at any time the minister feels that conflict is likely to arise between this private interest and public duty, the minister should even in those cases resign the directorship.

 5.12 When they take up office ministers should give up any other public appointment they may hold.

 5.13 Ministers should take care to ensure that they do not become associated with non-public organisations whose objectives may in any degree conflict with Welsh Government policy and thus give rise to a conflict of interest.
 Ministers should not therefore normally accept invitations to act as patrons of or otherwise offer support to pressure groups, or organisations dependent in whole or in part on Welsh Government funding.
 There is normally less objection to a minister associating him or herself with a charity (subject to the points above) but ministers should take care to ensure that in participating in any fund-raising activity, they do not place, or appear to place, themselves under an obligation as ministers to those to whom appeals are directed (and for this reason they should not approach individuals or companies personally for this purpose).
 In all such cases the First Minister should be consulted.
+Ministers should also consider their involvement with any organisations in their role as Member of the Senedd and ensure that any advice they provide does not, or does not appear to, favour one organisation over another where Government funding is involved.

 5.14 There is, of course, no objection to a minister holding trade union membership but care must be taken to avoid any actual or perceived conflict of interest.
 Accordingly, ministers should arrange their affairs so as to avoid any suggestion that a union of which they are a member has any undue influence; they should take no active part in the conduct of union affairs, should give up any office they may hold in a union and should receive no remuneration from a union.
 A nominal payment purely for the purpose of protecting a minister’s future pension rights is acceptable.